omar2818/Talabat.Solution/README.md

 Introduction
 Talabat is Web API used for shopping online where you can create an account, login, preview and filter products, adding products to basket, creating orders.

+With Admin DashBoard to manage Users, Roles, Products and Product Brands.

 **Project Support Features**

 Users can signup and login to their accounts